 Sssshhhh…Just for You

 “Because you’ve been a great customer...”
-“Because we have a crew working nearby…” “Because we have leftover materials…” “Because you’re a parent or a senior…” “Because you belong to the Moose Lodge…” Salespeople know if they can convince you that you’re getting special treatment, you’ll feel good about their offers—and might not shop around to find better prices or terms.
+“Because we have a crew working nearby…” “Because we have leftover materials…” “Because you’re a parent or a senior…” “Because you belong to the Moose Lodge…” Salespeople know if they can convince you that you’re getting special treatment, you’ll feel good about their offers—and might not shop around.

 Many companies have taken a cue from casinos’ use of chips by pushing alternative payment methods.
 For example, using Starbucks’ app to pay for daily $5 lattes feels like you’re not spending real money.